pratik9340/DataSage_chatbot/README.md

 # DataSage_chatbot
-This chat bot is an expert in providing answer to user from the sale data from vast database.
+This chatbot is an expert in providing answers to users from the sales data in a  vast database.